Oil near $30 as recession fears, pump war weigh

 Despite the loss of oil demand because of the global spread of the virus, Saudi Arabia and Russia are embroiled in a price war instigated after failing to agree to extend supply curbs to support the market.

-Saudi Aramco (2222.SE) has said it is likely to carry over its planned higher oil output for April into May and that it is “very comfortable” with an oil price of $30 a barrel.
+Saudi Aramco 2222.SE has said it is likely to carry over its planned higher oil output for April into May and that it is “very comfortable” with an oil price of $30 a barrel.

 “There is still every sign of a price war on the oil market,” said Commerzbank analyst Carsten Fritsch.